structurizr/cli/docs/getting-started.md

 - create a System Context view for the software system
 - creates some element styles that will be applied when rendering the diagram

 Please note that the Structurizr CLI will create some default views and styles for you if you don't define them yourself in the DSL.
-See [Defaults](docs/defaults.md) for more details.
+See [Defaults](defaults.md) for more details.

-## 3. Upload to Structurizr
+## 3. Render with Structurizr, or export to other diagram formats

+You can now either render your diagrams with the Structurizr cloud service/on-premises installation, or render your diagrams with another tool (e.g. PlantUML, Mermaid, etc).

+### 3a.
+Upload and render with the Structurizr cloud service/on-premises installation

 If you've not done so, follow [Structurizr - Getting started](https://structurizr.com/help/getting-started) to sign up for a free Structurizr account, and create a workspace.
 To upload your workspace to the Structurizr cloud service/on-premises installation, you will need your workspace ID, API key and secret.
 See [Structurizr - Workspaces](https://structurizr.com/help/workspaces) for information about finding these.